Norman and medieval London: Culture and entertainment

 London's largest regular festival was Bartholomew Fair, taking place at Smithfield every year and hosting jousts and tournaments.
 Smithfield also held a regular horse fair on Fridays where spectators could see prize horses being demonstrated and raced.
 Another important fair was Westminster Fair, which took place in January and October every year.
 From 1248, no other fairs or London shops were allowed to trade during the weeks of Westminster Fair.
 London had conduits for people to access piped water, and for celebrations these conduits could be made to run with wine, such as to celebrate the coronation of Henry IV in 1399.
 In 1174, the writer William Fitzstephen described Londoners ice-skating on the marsh at Moorfields when it froze over: "Men go to sport upon the Ice: then fetching a Run, and setting their feet at a distance, and placing their Bodies sideways, they slide a great Way".
 Occasionally, winters would be cold enough for the Thames itself to freeze over, such as in 1410, when for 14 weeks Londoners could cross the Thames on foot.

 Jousts and tournaments were popular entertainments for Londoners.
 For example, a royal joust was held on Cheapside in 1331.

 Prostitution was mostly forbidden within the city walls, but Southwark was known for its brothels.
 The Bishop of Winchester owned most of the land in this area, and so acted as the landlord for these establishments.

 The writer Geoffrey Chaucer was born in London, probably in his parents' house on Upper Thames Street, in 1340, and wrote works such as The Canterbury Tales and Troilus and Criseyde.
 Throughout his career, he had a long friendship with fellow poet John Gower, who wrote works such as Vox Clamantis, Confessio Amantis, and Mirour de l'Omne.
 In 1476, the printing press was brought to London by a businessman called William Caxton, who set up near Westminster Abbey.
 Rather than compete with better-established German presses, Caxton printed many texts in English, including his own translations of religious and secular works.

-From 1365, all able-bodied Londoners were commanded to practise archery every week, and games such as handball, football and cockfighting were banned so as to allow Londoners to concentrate on their shooting.

 There were no purpose-built theatres in London in this period, but mystery plays and passion plays based on Biblical stories were performed.
 For example, in 1409, the Worshipful Company of Parish Clerks put on a play called The Creation of the World written by the Lord Mayor of London, which lasted eight days.
 Mystery plays were put on regularly at Clerkenwell.
 Mummings were regularly held to celebrate religious festivals, such as the 1377 mumming at Kennington which took place for Prince Richard in which 130 Londoners dressed as nobles and high-ranking churchmen.